 Invest the resources appropriate to the significance of the invention to your business, draft the application carefully, adequately describe the invention, differentiate it from prior inventions, anticipate how others will design around it.
 A patent that survives these challenges is truly a high-quality patent.

-15 Factors to Determine Patent Strength for Licensing
+Patent Strength Analysis: 15 Factors to consider for Patent Licensing

 Patents by first inventors - A patent inventor contributes to the claims of a patented invention.
 There can be multiple inventors for a patent.
 If the first inventor has a higher number of patents assigned to his name, then the inventor’s patent drafting experience and his field experience contribute to the strength of the patent.
 Hence, the more the number of patents by the first inventor, the higher is the strength of the subject patent.